Table Of Contents

 • Cost per deployment, and more

-The result: CloudZero empowers you to not only tell what, why, and who is driving your cloud costs, but to also connect your cloud costs to your business goals.
+The result: CloudZero empowers you to identify what drives your costs and connect your cloud costs to your business goals.
 That means CloudZero helps you pinpoint where to reduce usage or increase investment to cut costs or increase ROI, respectively.

 In terms of how much cloud cost variance organizations are seeing, CloudZero found: